Skip to main content

 Idempotent rerun

 Every mutating step does a read-before-write precheck.
-Re-running peaqos activate against state that’s already complete submits no transactions and exits 0.
-A TOCTOU revert (AlreadyRegistered / AlreadyExists) is recovered as a skip rather than surfaced as a network error.
+Re-running peaqos activate against state that’s already complete submits no and exits 0.
+A TOCTOU (AlreadyRegistered / AlreadyExists) is recovered as a skip rather than surfaced as a network error.

 peaqos.log